 If you’re feeling overwhelmed by the costs of a funeral in New York, remember that you have options.
 To fund the ceremony, consider:

-- Prepaying a funeral home.
+- Pre-need funeral insurance.
 Create a savings account with a chosen funeral home listed as a trustee or benefit owner.
 New York law says you have the right to see a general price list, a pre-need itemization statement and a pre-need agreement from the funeral home.

 - Social Security.
 If the deceased individual was receiving Social Security at the time of death and left behind a spouse or a child under the age of 18, Social Security may pay up to $225 to help fund funeral costs.

 - Religious organizations.
 If you’re a member of a church or other place of worship, it may offer financial assistance for last rites.